 Buy Now, Pay Later (BNPL)

-BNPL solutions are expected to grow at a 21% CAGR over the next four years worldwide.
-Among rising economies, they are more common in LatAm and, although they are expected to represent only 1% of all online purchases in the region during 2022 – according to AMI – there are some successful experiences in Latin America, such as Cuotas in Argentina, Koin in Brazil, Sistecredito in Colombia, and Kueski in Mexico.
+BNPL solutions are expected to grow at a 21% CAGR worldwide in the next four years.
+In LatAm, although they represented only 1% of all online purchases in the region during 2022 – according to AMI – there are some successful experiences in Latin America, such as Cuotas in Argentina, Koin in Brazil, Sistecredito in Colombia, and Kueski in Mexico.

 Rising economies are driving the future of payments.
 APMs, such as instant payments, digital wallets, and BNPL solutions, are expected to keep growing at astonishing rates across the globe.
-It’s not only about reaching a larger share of the market but also about addressing cultural preferences, reducing costs, and building trust among consumers.
+It’s about reaching a larger market share and addressing cultural preferences, reducing costs, and building trust among consumers.

 For rising economies, this phenomenon is even more intense.
-So, let’s have a look at what should happen in LatAm and Africa.
+So, let’s look at what should happen in LatAm and Africa.